 Blenheim Palace at Christmas

 Blenheim Palace really pushes the boat out at Christmas.
 It has a light trail, of course it has a light trail, with its stunning grounds it would be foolish not to.
-The surrounds of the Palace have been given over to Alice in Wonderland where the glorious topsy turvy world of Alice down the rabbit hole is created.
-If all that isn’t enough there is a Christmas market to buy festive trinkets.
+It is the light trail by which all the others are measured.

 How to get to Blenheim Palace

 Taking public transport to Blenheim is easy.
-From London hop on a train at Marylebone station and just a shade over an hour later you will arrive at Oxford Parkway.
+From the best Blenheim Palace Day Trip from London hop on a train at Marylebone station and just a shade over an hour later you will arrive at Oxford Parkway.
 You then catch the 500 Park and Ride bus to Woodstock.
-If you show your train or bus ticket you will get 30% off entry to the Palace.
-You can also go to Oxford station and catch the 500 but the Parkway is a quicker journey.
+If you show your train or bus ticket you will get 30% off entry to the Palace, or use GREEN30 when booking online.

 - Blenheim Palace, Woodstock OX20 1PP